 Being the highest junior officer rank, O3 focuses on further developing their rating skills at their assigned posting.
 Their time on board may be spent advising the junior enlisted ranks (E-1 through E-3) and petty officers, as well as maintaining, servicing, and organizing.

 Being the fourth commissioned officer rank and holding a multi-mission of both maritime law and law enforcement, O4s are usually in command of smaller vessels, and an expert in their specialty.
 Advancement may be occurred by refining technical and operational skills, as well as completing educational courses.

 Commander is the fifth-highest officer rank and reports to the Sector Commander.
 O5s lead units on small vessels or cutters to carry out tactical missions including search and rescue, law enforcement, and homeland security and protection of the marine environment.

-Captain is known as a senior officer rank and practices a high level of authority due to the Coast Guard’s small service.
+The captain is known as a senior officer rank and practices a high level of authority due to the Coast Guard’s small service.
 CAPT will usually hold command of a large vessel, aircraft, or other senior posts.
 Being promoted from this position is difficult and requires an exceptional leadership history.

 Rear Admiral Lower Half (O-7)

-Rear Admiral Lower Half is a one-star flag officer and equivalent to brigadier-general in other military branches.
+Rear Admiral Lower Half is a one-star flag officer and equivalent to a brigadier-general in other military branches.
 O7s typically serve as District Commander in charge of several sectors along the coastline or command of a small fleet.
 The Rear Admiral Lower Half term is approximately five years unless reappointed.